 Depending on your specific situation your loan officer may ask you for more information.
-Be prepared to show any of your financial documents to the lender in a timely manner to keep the loan process moving along.
+Be prepared to promptly show any of your financial documents to the lender to keep the loan process moving along.

 Besides showing your actual income, the lender will verify employment to make sure that you have been consistently employed for the last 2 years.
 While it is ok to change jobs, make sure that you are bettering yourself with a new employer and that there are no unexplained gaps in your work record.

 Primary Residence Only

 The Illinois FHA home loan is designed for people that will live in the home as their primary residence.
 FHA does not loan money for vacation homes or rental properties.

-However, the FHA loan program is flexible about the type of property that you buy.
-While a stick built, single-family home is the most common property financed through an FHA insured mortgage, there are other types of properties eligible for financing.
+However, the Illinois FHA mortgage program is flexible about the type of property that you buy.
+While a stick-built, single-family home is the most common property financed through an FHA-insured mortgage, there are other types of properties eligible for financing.
 The following list shows the kind of homes that FHA will consider financing:

 - Single-family home